Restoring Balance

 That’s the question I help people answer.

-It’s the physiological impact of reading between the lines of every interaction, preparing mental defenses for arguments that may never happen, and closely monitoring the emotional temperature of every room.
+It’s what happens when chronic stress turns into self-doubt and cynicism, when you start reading between the lines of every interaction and monitoring the emotional temperature of every room.

-My blog explores how capable professionals develop this pattern and shows how much energy you can reclaim when it starts to shift.
+My blog explores how this hypervigilence develops in senior roles and how much energy you can reclaim when you improve your ability to regulate your stress.

 If You’d Like to Talk